Ten Ways to Make Extra Income on the Homestead

 - Wreaths – You might be thinking “What?” on this one but hear me out!
 Do you own grape vines?
 If you do, you know the major pruning jobs that you do yearly and the product of those pruning sessions.
 Vines make beautiful wreaths.
 You can order simple things to decorate them with from Etsy or sell them undecorated.
 All you have to do is loop the dried wines around and around and Voila!
 A handmade wreath.
 This would be a big Spring and Christmas seller if you added some sunflowers or mistletoe!

 - Pine Needle – This idea might be location sensitive but I wanted to mention it anyway.
 I live in Central Florida and we have some really amazing pine trees here.
 Actually, when my husband and I bought our home the previous owner “gifted” us her pine needle picking business.
 She picked pine needles and sold them to basket weavers!
-We did this for a short time but soon realized our time would be better spent learning about animal husbandry and gardening.
+We did this for a short time to make some extra income but soon realized our time would be better spent learning about animal husbandry and gardening.
 You can also gather pine needle and sell it for mulch!
 It makes a beautiful addition to walkways in a garden space.

 - Selling Eggs – An idea that is on almost every list, but such an easy one that I’m adding it to mine…and come to think of it that might be why it’s added to all the others, too.
 We sell our eggs to friends and neighbors.
 The income isn’t large but it does cover the cost of feed, which is so helpful in the long run.
 If you have extra eggs, you can make extra money!